Special Event Celino Romero

 Beethoven for Two Guitars Alexander Dunn & Michael Partington

 Friday Jan.
 19, 7:30pm.
-Phillip T. Young Recital Hall, University of Victoria, MacLaurin Bldg. $20.00 & $15.00 Tickets available online soon or at the door.
-(Please show student or senior identification with your email or printed receipt). map
+Phillip T. Young Recital Hall, University of Victoria, MacLaurin Bldg. $20.00 & $15.00 Tickets available online, at the door, as well as at the following locations: Long & McQuade, Ivy’s Bookshop, Good Earth Cafe (Oak Bay). map

 Seattle based Michael Partington and Alexander Dunn perform works of Beethoven on period guitars.
 Little-known versions of piano, string quartet and ensemble music set by Beethoven’s contemporaries.
 Sonata Op.
 26, Variations Favorite (from Op.
 59 #3 Quartet), Variations from Septet Op.
 20, Sonata Op.
 49 #2 and other works.